|

 Decisión del FBI de actuar agresivamente

-contra los independentistas en 1960
+contra los independentistas

 Documento del FBI espiando reunión del MPI